 Kearney can be a very busy community during March, so reserve your lodging as soon as possible.
 Grand Island, Hastings, and Minden (Burchell's White Hill Farmhouse Inn) are nearby cities to also check out.

 What do I bring? - The most important thing is to make sure that you have enough warm clothing.
 March can bring temperatures from the teens to the 70s, so pack clothing that can be layered and removed when temperatures rise.
+(We also encourage dark colored outer wear for the tours.)
 And don't forget cameras, binocualrs, tripods, and other photography aids.
 For more on what to bring, see our General Crane Tours page.

 What else can I see while I'm there? - In terms of wildlife viewing, witnessing the displays of prairie grouse (Greater Prairie-Chickens and Sharp-tailed Grouse) is the next most sought after experience during late March and April.
 Calamus Outfitters north of Burwell and Prairie Chicken Dance Tours near McCook provide memorable viewing opportunities.
 Kearney area attractions include Cabela's and The Archway.

 Photographer? - Want to learn to take better photos?
 Check out these photo classes that happen at Rowe Sanctuary and the Archway.
 Pre-registration is required.
 This photography workshop will help you create beautiful images of your crane viewing adventure to enjoy and share for years to come.